 Financial assets are assessed for impairment on an annual basis at the end of the fiscal year if there are indicators of impairment.
 If there is an indicator of impairment, the Centre determines if there is a significant adverse change in the expected amount or timing of future cash flows from the financial asset.
-If there is a significant adverse change in the expected cash flows, the carrying value of the financial asset is reduced to the highest present value of the expected cash flows, the amount that could be realized from selling the financial asset or the amount the Centre expects to realize by exercising its right to any collateral.
+If there is a significant adverse change in the expected cash flows, the carrying value of the financial asset is reduced to the highest present value of the expected cash flows, the Centre expects to realize by exercising its right to any collateral.
 If events and circumstances reverse in a future period, an impairment loss will be reversed to the extent of the improvement, not exceeding the initial carrying value.